 I am proud to have supported Alan Watson Featherstone, Founder of Trees for Life.
 Highland Titles have also been privileged to have the benefit of his help and advice, particularly the help he gave us in setting up our own small tree nursery.

 Alan has been a personal inspiration for me and for what I have chosen to do with the rest of my life.
 Since first coming across a Trees for Life working party in Gerry’s Hostel at Achnashellach 20 years ago, I have known that I wanted to support their work.
 Alan founded Trees for Life in 1989, and was its Executive Director from then until 2016, when he stepped down from this role after thirty years and handed over to bird enthusiast, Steve Micklewright as the new Chief Executive Director.
 Highland Titles were Trees for Life partners for several years during Alan’s time as Executive Director, but we have not supported the organisation following his decision to stand down.

 Like my daughter, Laura, the inspiration for Highland Titles, Alan was educated at Strathallan School in rural Perthshire.
 After some years travelling, he joined the Findhorn Foundation in 1978 and dedicated his life to nature.
-In 1986 he formed Trees for Life, with the aim of restoring the Caledonian Forest and its unique wildlife to the Scottish Highlands.
-Unfortunately, Alan has recently been replaced as CEO of Trees for Life by Steve Micklewright.
-Whether Trees for life can continue the work of their founder for another 25 years remains to be seen.
-Certainly it is much poorer for the change.
+In 1986 he committed to create Trees for Life, with the aim of restoring the Caledonian Forest and its unique wildlife to the Scottish Highlands.

 The native woodlands of Scotland are a precious part of our heritage, enormously enjoyed by the population and internationally admired for their beauty and biodiversity.
 But – like historic buildings or archaeological monuments – they can be easily diminished and destroyed by neglect.